 Zack bursts in to a meeting where the oil company is explaining how much this discovery is going to benefit the school, the city, and probably everyone in the country, as gas prices would decrease with this motherload of oil they've just unearthed.
 Zack and the gang whine and cry about how this goldmine is going to do so much damage because, "Hey, we won't have a pond!"
 God knows you can't thrive without a pond.
 Zack then sprays oil all over the businessman's shirt.

-THE LIE: NO ONE WOULD CARE WHAT THIS KID THINKS!
+NO ONE WOULD CARE WHAT THIS KID THINKS!
 We're supposed to believe that the city shuts down the entire project because Zack cried over his oily duck?
 Seriously, guys, I'll accept the plot of Michael Bay movies, but this is just over the line.
 The moral of this episode can be explained in this equation: Ducks > Shirts > Oil.

 Never forget that, kids.
 Never forget.

 In Season 2, we come across an episode where the gang has Screech pose as an alien in order to get money from a publication called The Blabber

 .
 Shenanigans ensue when the government shows up and wants to take Screech for testing.
 Speaking of which, I have a feeling if testing were done when Screech's mother was pregnant, we'd be one cast member short.